usaid-cs/yesterday-i-learned/random.md

 1. [HJR](http://www.dpreview.com/forums/post/50107202) stands for "hand jitter reduction", nothing to do with "high".
 1. Haboobs are Arabian dust storms that come before an actual storm.
 1. There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
-1. New Zealand [literally means new sea land](http://i.imgur.com/ex6Zu.jpg).
-It is named after [Zeeland](https://en.wikipedia.org/wiki/Zeeland), a place in the Netherlands.
 1. [Zoodles](https://www.google.ca/m?q=zoodles&client=ms-opera-mobile&channel=new&espv=1) are noodles made with shredded zucchini.
 1. Costco pricing: `{".99": "Full price", "asterisk": "Discontinued", ".79 or .49": "Mfg special offer", ".00": "Priced down, nearly out of stock", ".97": "Store manager deal"}`
 1. [Soak testing](http://en.wikipedia.org/wiki/Soak_testing) is testing the system under sustained load.